microsoft/roosterjs/README.md

    `createEditor()` function in roosterjs to create an editor with default configurations.

-2. `roosterjs-core`:
+2. `roosterjs-editor-core`:
    Defines the core editor and plugin infrastructure.
-Use `roosterjs-core` instead of `roosterjs` to build and customize your own editor.
+Use `roosterjs-editor-core` instead of `roosterjs` to build and customize your own editor.

-3. `roosterjs-api`:
+3. `roosterjs-editor-api`:
    Defines APIs for editor operations.
-Use these APIs to modify content and formatting in the editor you built using `roosterjs-core`.
+Use these APIs to modify content and formatting in the editor you built using `roosterjs-editor-core`.

-4. `roosterjs-dom`:
+4. `roosterjs-editor-dom`:
    Defines APIs for DOM operations.
-Use `roosterjs-api` instead unless you want to access DOM API directly.
+Use `roosterjs-editor-api` instead unless you want to access DOM API directly.

-5. `roosterjs-plugins`:
+5. `roosterjs-editor-plugins`:
    Defines basic plugins for common features.
 Examples: making hyperlinks, pasting HTML content, inserting inline images.

-6. `roosterjs-types`:
+6. `roosterjs-editor-types`:
    Defines public interfaces and enumerations.

 ### APIs

-Rooster provides DOM level APIs (in `roosterjs-dom`) and formatting APIs (in `roosterjs-api`) to perform editing operations.
+Rooster provides DOM level APIs (in `roosterjs-editor-dom`) and formatting APIs (in `roosterjs-editor-api`) to perform editing operations.

-`roosterjs-dom` provides several levels of DOM operations:
+`roosterjs-editor-dom` provides several levels of DOM operations:
 - Perform basic DOM operations such as `fromHtml()`, `wrap()`, `unwrap()`, ...
 - Wrap a given DOM node with `InlineElemen`t or `BlockElement` and perform operations with DOM Walker API.